 The following two studies are real clients of ours, and the stories are reported exactly as they happened.
 We have left the names of the leaders and organizations out to protect their privacy.

 Case Study #1

 We were in the room when the CEO addressed the team at their company headquarters.
-He walked to the front of the room and without any hesitation began to address the situation at hand to the many executives in attendance.
+He walked to the front of the room and, without any hesitation, began to address the situation at hand to the many executives in attendance.
 He had a calm demeanor and explained the plans for what would have to happen if the prices continued to drop.
-He discussed which personnel would have to be released and why, and what the company was trying to do to remain solvent through the crisis.
+He discussed which personnel would have to be released and why and what the company was trying to do to remain solvent through the crisis.
 Next, he discussed how the company would ramp back up again once the pricing pressures were relieved and what that would mean for the people who had been let go.
 He understood what great crisis leaders all understand: the absence of information creates a vacuum, and what fills that vacuum is angst and fear.
-Presenting a tough truth, even when it is uncomfortable for everyone involved is almost always better that letting people’s imaginations fill in the blanks.
+Presenting a tough truth, even when it is uncomfortable for everyone involved, is almost always better than letting people’s imaginations fill in the blanks.